 If the unit has been stored for some months without being moved the tyres may have developed flat spots indicating they need to be replaced.
+Raising the tyre pressures (within the identified rating) can help reduce this but remember to lower them before going on the road.
 Correct tyre pressures are vital so obtain a good quality pressure gauge to check them.
 Your handbook will indicate the recommended tyre pressures, but if the tyres have been replaced – or you have bought a second-hand unit – check the specification of the tyre on the unit is the same as in the handbook.
 If it is different then contact your local dealer or the Club’s Technical Help Desk for the correct pressures.
 Do not forget your towcar may well require its tyre pressures to be increased when towing.

 It is always worthwhile checking the wheel fixing bolts with a torque wrench before setting off.
 Consider marking the bolts or fit a reusable indictor so you can monitor if movement occurs.

 If the handbrake has been left on all winter there is a chance the brake shoes may have seized on to the brake drums.
 Check the handbrake and make sure the wheels are free running when unbraked.
 With overrun braking mechanisms push in the hitch too.

 Hitch and towball care